 FDA Note to Correspondents - 9/17/2010

-SEER Stat Fact Sheets: Urinary Bladder Pioglitazone (marketed as Actos, Actoplus Met, and Duetact) Information
+SEER Stat Fact Sheets: Urinary Bladder Pioglitazone (marketed as Actos, Actoplus Met, Duetact, and Oseni) Information